oracle-quickstart/oci-quickstart/partners/Marketplace and Quick Start.md

 ## Business Development Steps
 1. [Join Oracle Partner Network (OPN)](https://www.oracle.com/partners/en/partner-with-oracle/get-started/join-opn/index.html) at a Silver level for $500.
 We're working on a free tier but that is not currently available.
-2. Fill out the Marketplace form.
-You'll need your OPN number.
+2. Sign up to "Become a Publisher" in the upper right of the [Partner Portal](https://cloudmarketplace.oracle.com/marketplace/en_US/partnerLandingPage).
+You will need your OPN number.
+Part of the signup here is agreeing to the Marketplace Adendum.
+3. The last contract step is to agree the Sellers Agreement.
+You can work with Ben to get a copy of that.

 ## Technical - Get an OCI Tenancy
 You'll need to sign up for an OCI account to build and test the work.
 We're working on a system to provide credits to ISVs we're partnering with to offset the cost here.
 Unfortunately, that program is not yet available.